ChemotherapyFDA-approvedFirst-line

 How it works

 FOLFIRINOX is a combination of four chemotherapy drugs: fluorouracil, leucovorin, irinotecan, and oxaliplatin.
-These drugs work together to interfere with DNA synthesis and cell division, causing cancer cells to die.
+It works by interfering with DNA synthesis and cell division, causing cancer cells to die.

 Cancer types